Asansol

-Asansol is a (Tier-II) metropolitan city in the Indian state of West Bengal.
-It is the second largest and second most populated city of West Bengal and the 33rd largest urban agglomeration in India.
+Asansol is a city in the Indian state of West Bengal.
+It is the second largest city in West Bengal.
+It is the 33rd largest urban agglomeration in India by population.
 Asansol is the district headquarters of Paschim Bardhaman district.
 According to a 2010 report released by the International Institute for Environment and Development, a UK-based policy research non-governmental body, Asansol was ranked 11th among Indian cities and 42nd in the world in its list of 100 fastest-growing cities.
-Asansol is classed as a Y-category city for calculation of HRA (House Rent Allowance) for public servants, is rate 16%, making it a Tier-II city.
+Asansol is classed as a Y-category city for calculation of HRA (House Rent Allowance) for public servants (rate 16%) making it a "Tier-II" city.

 Etymology

 "Asan", a species of tree which generally grows thirty meters tall, is found on the banks of the Damodar River; "sol" refers to land.
 The name "Asansol" is a combination of these two words.
 Asansol is a city on the banks of Damodar and its land is rich in minerals.

-Historically the city was anglicized as Assensole during the British era but the name was reverted after Independence.
+Historically the city was anglicised as Assensole during the British era but the name was reverted after Independence.